 The use of physical energy in the treatment of adenoiditis

-The most common methods of excision of the pharyngeal tonsil using physical energy are the use of a laser, radio waves, and electrocoagulation.
+The most common methods of excision of the pharyngeal tonsil using physical energy are the use of laser, radio waves, and electrocoagulation.

 laser treatment

-• The operation is lengthy;
+• The operation is long;

-Radio wave treatment carried out by the Surgitron apparatus.
+Radio wave treatment carried out using the Surgitron apparatus.
 The pharyngeal tonsil is removed with a nozzle that generates radio waves, while the vessels are coagulated.
 The undoubted advantage of the method is the low probability of bleeding and low blood loss during surgery.

 Postoperative period